What we know about Philip’s funeral and the days ahead

 Just 30 people will attend, instead of 800 as originally planned.

-A full guest list has yet to be announced, but it will be formed of the Queen, and the monarch and Philip’s children and grandchildren.
+A full guest list will be announced on Thursday, but it will be formed of the Queen, and the monarch and Philip’s children and grandchildren.

 Other relatives might also attend including the Queen’s cousins.